github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 projects.
 Or these projects were not intended to be maintainable at all: developer just wanted to fix his own problem and then decided to extract his solution to the library.
 This library can solve one problem, but create another problem, and developer may not be interested in solving this another problem because of various reasons.
+In addition, library can contain some tricky workarounds that will make it unmaintainable if something inside Android SDK will change in the future.
+It is especially the case e.g. for some RxJava wrappers around permissions or `onActivityResult` handlers.
 In short, any third-party dependency is a risk.

 To detect this kind of problems and reduce risks, consider checking the source code of the dependency.
 If it's written in a clean way, well-understandable and doesn't contain any tricky